lamberta/devkit-doc/guide/game-walkthrough.md

 Each class that inherits from `ui.View` also contains a `buildView` method.
-This function is executed by the SDK immediately before the the view is first rendered to the screen.
+This function is executed by the SDK immediately before the view is first rendered to the screen.
 Consequently, this is the preferred place to define child views since it defers memory allocation until you actually need the view.
 By defining them here, you can be